 Merchants should also consider other components of fraud prevention technology.

-- 3D Secure.
-Three-domain model used to verify credit and debit card purchases.
+4.3D Secure.
+The three-domain model used to verify credit and debit card purchases.

 - Secure communication between customers and payment solutions.

 Merchants should have a complete solution to prevent and detect chargeback fraud.

 This might seem overwhelming to some merchants.
 However, merchants can be hampered by not being aware of chargeback fraud risks and using fraud prevention best practices.